-Matheson is a proud alumni of the University of Washington and Indiana University’s Maurer School of Law, the wife of an Oregon State Senator, and mother to two young adults.
+Matheson is a proud alum of the University of Washington and Indiana University’s Maurer School of Law, the wife of an Oregon State Senator, and mother to two young adults.
 As with many at Nike, sport is very much part of Mo’s day-to-day life: She enjoys both watching and playing sports but equally enjoys long walks with her dog and traveling.

 As a former college tennis player-turned-employment lawyer, you appear to hold the perfect position: Chief Human Resources Officer at a company that’s synonymous with athletics.
 What drew you so early to HR?

 I attribute that to strong personal values set around equity that were grounded in me at a young age.
 Both of my parents were in public education.
 To me, education is the ultimate equalizer.